Your ultimate guide to enjoying Thai cuisine

 Choose rice wisely

 Some of the healthiest dishes of Thai cuisine are soups and salads.
 They’re also the perfect meal starter.
-A broth-based soup with veggies or seafood will help to fill you up without spending a lot of Points, says Goscilo.
+A broth-based soup with veggies or seafood will help to fill you up without spending a lot of Points.
 Sharing apps with the table?
-“Opt for chicken satay or spring rolls which will give you a little protein to get started,” adds Goscilo.
+“Opt for chicken satay or spring rolls which will give you a little protein to get started.

 Know your coconuts

 Coconut, whether it’s flakes, milk or cream, can make a cameo at any course in Thai cuisine.
-The flavor is delicious, but you are adding extra calories and saturated fat to the meal.
-If that signature coconut flavor is a must, choose coconut milk over cream, and flaked coconut over milk.
+The flavour is delicious, but you are adding extra calories and saturated fat to the meal.
+If that signature coconut flavour is a must, choose coconut milk over cream, and flaked coconut over milk.

 Eat what you love